wonsunahn/CS1632_Summer2021/exercises/2/README.md

     GradeScope at the **Exercise 2 GitHub** link.
 As of now, GitHub integration with GradeScope is not working properly so you cannot submit your repository using the **GitHub** option.
-Please choose the **Upload** option and simply drag-and-drop the folder for Exercise 2.
+Please choose the **Upload** option and simply drag-and-drop your local folder for Exercise 2.
 Once you submit, GradeScope will run the autograder to grade you and give feedback.
 If you get deductions, fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.